 Adjustment of status applicants aren't the only ones who may need to apply for advance parole.
 You will also need to file do so -- and also using Form I-131 -- if you need to travel outside the U.S. and you have Temporary Protective Status (TPS), self-petitioned for a green card under the Violence Against Women Act (VAWA), have a pending asylum application, or have an approved petition for Deferred Action for Childhood Arrivals (DACA).

 People in removal proceedings and undocumented immigrants are not eligible for advance parole.

 Advance Parole Does Not Guarantee Readmission to the U.S.

 Even with an advance parole document, you can still be denied U.S. reentry at the discretion of Customs and Border Protection (CBP).
-This was, in the past, a particular problem for people who had been unlawfully present in the U.S. for 180 days or more; or who are inadmissible for some other reason.
-For more on the grounds of inadmissibility that can railroad your attempts to reenter the U.S., see “Inadmissibility: When the U.S. Can Keep You Out.”
+This was, in the past, a particular problem for people who had been unlawfully present in the U.S. for 180 days or more; and it remains a problem for anyone who is inadmissible for some other reason.
+(For more on the grounds of inadmissibility that can railroad your attempts to reenter the U.S., see “Inadmissibility: When the U.S. Can Keep You Out.”)
 If you think you might be inadmissible, check with an immigration attorney before you leave the country.

 Guidance for Filling Out Form I-131 for Advance Parole

 Much of Form I-131 is self-explanatory.
 Here, we will provide guidance for some of the more confusing aspects of the application.